sheng-fang/DNN_tf_implementation/README.md

 fslib: some personal functions

-net_config: some of architecture of networks are stored in ini file
+net_config: some of architecture of networks are stored in json file

 model*.py: implementation of model, including network architecture, loss function, etc.